mattybwoy/Pokedex/README.md

 </h1>

 ## Objective
-Create a Pokédex of all 151 original pokémon, utilising the PokémonAPI wrapper (https://github.com/kinkofer/PokemonAPI).
+Create a Pokédex of all 151 original pokémon, utilising the Pokémon API (https://pokeapi.co/).
 Results are displayed in a list, with navigation to a bio of each Pokémon.

 ## Progress
 - Splash Screen complete